puppetlabs/puppetlabs-iis/README.md

 This module is compatible only with `Windows Server 2008R2`, `Windows Server 2012`, `Windows Server 2012R2` & `Windows Server 2016`.

 #### IIS Compatibility
-This module requires that either `IIS 8` or `IIS 8.5` is used.
+This module only supports `IIS 7.5`, `IIS 8` or `IIS 8.5`.

 #### Powershell Compatibility
-This module requires that a minimum of Powershell 2 is installed.
+This module requires Powershell v2 or greater.
+Works best with PowerShell v3 or above.

 ### Known Issues